 Today, we know all the different kinds of searches a user can do.
 We also know there are different stages in that process.
 One doesn’t often go from knowing hardly anything about a product to buying it in one single search, right?
 Weeks can go by before you enter the next step of the process.
 By matching your keywords and content to that intent, you can make sure your content fits, so to say.

-Now, that journey will become the focal point for Google’s future of search.
+Now, that user journey will become the focal point for Google’s future of search.
 Increasingly, Google will know where you are in the journey, remember what you did and where you most likely want to go.
 In the end, it wants you to discover and consume more content — even without you specifically asking for it.
 We’ll see Google provide more and more content instead of just pointing to other pages.
 But, hopefully, you’ll be a good boy and visit the sites of advertising partners.

 It was written on the wall for some time: Google uses AI to up its understanding of languages and uses that knowledge to power new types of search.
 We’ve been talking about context as one the most important terms in SEO for a while now here at Yoast.
 Now here’s confirmation that it really is all about what goes on around the terms you use in your content.
 Google Search Liaison Danny Sullivan said that the past months, Google has been using an AI method to better connect words to concepts.
 Danny calls these super synonyms.
 According to Google, 30% of the queries are affected by this type of search.
+Google at 20.

 Ben Gomes, Google’s VP, Search, News and Assistant, explains this technique called neural matching: